Sam the Sham: Post-Pharaohs career

+"The Fastest Guitar Alive", which starred legendary singer Roy Orbison.

 In 1970, Samudio went off on his own, and in 1971, issued an Atlantic album called Sam, Hard and Heavy.
 He also wrote the liner notes on the album, which won the Grammy Award for Best Album Notes in 1972.
 The album featured Duane Allman on guitar, the Dixie Flyers, and the Memphis Horns.
 He formed a new band in 1974.
 In the late 1970s, he worked with baritone saxophonist Joe Sunseri and his band, based in New Orleans.
 The early 1980s found Samudio working with Ry Cooder and Freddy Fender on the soundtrack for the film The Border.

 Discography

 Albums

 As Sam the Sham and the Pharaohs: